wickett/continuous-delivery-class/README.md

 Please use the following password to proceed to installation:"`

 Go to http://localhost:8080 in your browser to enter the password and perform default setup, including the recommended plugins.
 Then add the Go plugin (https://wiki.jenkins-ci.org/display/JENKINS/Go+Plugin) from the Plugin Manager (http://localhost:8080/pluginManager/).
-Also the Nexus Artifact Uploader plugin (https://wiki.jenkins-ci.org/display/JENKINS/Nexus+Artifact+Uploader).
+Also the Nexus Artifact Uploader plugin (https://wiki.jenkins-ci.org/display/JENKINS/Nexus+Artifact+Uploader) and the Ansible plugin.
+You will need to configure credentials, ssh for the test fixture and user/pass for Nexus, if you're using them.

 Go to the Global Tool Configuration (http://localhost:8080/configureTools/) and go to the Go section and add a go installation.
 Call it something with the version in it like
-"go 1.8.3".
+"go <version>".

 To restart jenkins, hit http://localhost:8080/safeRestart.
-Or you can `docker stop myjenkins`.

 ## Running just Nexus